tbetcke/hpc_lecture_notes/hpc_lecture_notes/gpu_introduction.md

 ### Nvidia

-All modern Nvida GPUs are well suited for GPU computing.
-Nvida cards support all major heterogeneous compute standards.
+All modern  GPUs are well suited for GPU computing.
+Nvidia cards support all major heterogeneous compute standards.
 The top of the line GPU accelerator from Nvidia is the A100, which has a double precision peak performance of 10 TFlops and a single precision performance of 20 TFlops.

 ### AMD